OakarminIron/Obsidian/Business/Accounting/Financial Accounting/Cash vs Accrual.md

 [[Accrual]] records payments and receipts when services or good are provided or debt is incurred. စာရင်းထဲတန်းတန်းထည့် စာရင်းနဲ့သွားတဲ့ပုံစံ when payment is received or made.
 - Accrual accounting uses the double-entry accounting method.

+So Cash Basis and Accrual Basis accounting are the two different methods for recording tax information on accounting transactions.
+The recording of the transaction (revenue and expense) time is the notable difference between these two methods.
+Let us have a look at these two methods.